A review of mechanistic and data-driven models of terrorism and radicalization: Lattice and network models

-The Stochastic Opponent Modeling Agent (SOMA) was originally developed to understand how social, economics or religious communities behave; later it was specifically applied to terrorist organizations \cite{SUB07a, SUB07b, SLI08}.
+The Stochastic Opponent Modeling Agent (SOMA) was originally developed to understand how social, economic or religious communities behave; later it was specifically applied to terrorist organizations \cite{SUB07a, SUB07b, SLI08}.
 Datasets tracking rebellion and protest movements worldwide are mined to generate rules of behavior for known violent ethno-political or ethno-nationalist groups \cite{ASA07, MAR05}.
 These rules are associated to given actions such as kidnapping or orchestrating transnational attacks, and to various environmental characteristics, such as receiving financial or military support from a foreign country.
 From the data, one can then reconstruct likelihoods for a given organization to execute a given action under given conditions.
-This is valuable since the number of action-condition combinations is very large and a human analyst could easily miss an interesting hypothesis.
-Hezbollah for example was tracked for 23 years and one finding is that when involved in local inter-organizational conflicts, it is less likely to engage in transnational violence \cite{MAN11a}.
-Hamas was also studied \cite{MAN08} and appears to especially engage in violent activities when providing social services to Palestinians; its kidnapping rate of Israeli citizens also increases at times of heightened conflict with Fatah, its major rival in the area.
+This is valuable since the number of action-condition combinations is very large and a human analyst could easily miss interesting hypotheses.
+As an example, Hezbollah, which is designated as a terrorist group by the United States, was tracked for 23 years and it was found that when involved in inter-organizational conflicts, it is less likely to engage in transnational violence \cite{MAN11a}.
+The SOMA framework was also used to study terrorist attacks on Israeli citizens by Hamas between 1987 and 2004 \cite{MAN08}.
+Results show that amidst a background of consistent violence against Israel, Hamas' capabilities or the political landscape may help explain why certain periods were marked by especially high levels of violence.
+For example, Hamas appeared to especially engage in violent activities in years where it also provided social services to Palestinians, arguably having used these services to build a stronger recruitment base.
+Similarly, its kidnapping of Israeli citizens increased at times of heightened conflict with Fatah, its major rival in the area, purportedly to raise its status in the area.
+The study predicted that as Hamas expanded its power in Gaza, the likelihood of attacks against Israel would increase.
 Other contexts in which SOMA-rules were applied include understanding the behavior of actors in the Afghan drug economy \cite{SLI07} and of separatist movements in the Jammu and Kashmir provinces of India and Pakistan \cite{MAN11b}.
-These findings do not explain why certain correlations are observed, however they are still useful as they pose new questions, offer new hypothesis and food for thought.
+These findings do not explain why certain correlations are observed, however they are still useful as they pose new questions and offer new avenues of investigation.